- Planning your Bachelor of Theology (PDF)

 - Distance Learning Guide to the Library (PDF)

-- Study and Style Guide sets out the required formatting for written essays and assignments
+- Study and Style Guidesets out the required formatting for written essays and assignments (PDF)

 - Digital resources to help with writing assignments and preparing for exams

-The specific URL for each videoconference meeting room can be found under Course Information on that papers Blackboard page.
+The specific URL for each videoconference meeting room can be found under 'Zoom Information' on that paper's Blackboard page.

 Please create a Zoom account using your University username.
 All Student accounts must only be prefixed by student\ e.g. student\blojo456.

-Please check your Course Outline for details of dates and venues of the teaching days, and advise the department administration staff as soon as possible as to which venue you plan to attend.
+Please check your Course Outline for details of dates and venues of the teaching days, and advise the administrator as soon as possible if you plan to attend a teaching day.